 At Lakeland’s behavioral health clinic in Missouri, we understand that the decision to seek inpatient treatment for dementia can be a very trying time for you and your loved ones.
 An inpatient setting may seem like a frightening notion, which is why we want to assure you that our compassionate staff is fully trained and ready to help to restore your loved one to the highest level of functioning possible.
 At Lakeland, you’ve come home.

-Why You Should Seek Inpatient Treatment for Dementia at Lakeland Behavioral Health
+Why Consider Treatment for Dementia at Lakeland Behavioral Health System in Missouri

 Dementia can impact virtually all parts of your life.
 If you’re caring for someone with dementia, you may feel helpless as you watch your loved one struggle.
 If you’re living with dementia, you may feel frustrated and alone, like the whole world has changed around you.
 You may have lost your ability to control your emotions and noticed that you’re agitated and frightened.
 You may not know where to turn or how to manage what’s going on.